-Best Slovakia Tours contracted your trip accommodation many guests months ago.
+Best Slovakia Tours contracted your trip accommodation many months ago.
 However, on occasions, the hotel may need to relocate into alternative accommodation.

 This particularly happens when special events are taking place.
 It is beyond Best Slovakia Tours control, but we will always do our utmost to minimize any inconvenience.

 3-star standard hotels are not air-conditioned.
-All Best Slovakia Tours carefully selected hotels to have private facilities.
+All Best Slovakia Tours carefully selected hotels have private facilities.
 Most rooms have a shower and a bath, but occasionally only a shower.

 4-star hotels (stylish, luxurious) mostly have air conditioning.
 We offer a small surcharge to use such hotels wherever possible.
 Also, can room sizes in Europe tend to be smaller than in other areas of the world, and vary within the same hotel, particularly in older hotels.

 Best Slovakia Tours company does not allocate the rooms in any hotel, this is done by the hotel staff, nor can we guarantee the position of your room within any hotel.
 If you are on your guided holiday and you feel that you are receiving a disproportionate number of smaller rooms or rooms without a view, please inform your Guide/driver or Tour Director.

 Tea and coffee-making facilities are uncommon throughout Slovakian hotels.